unimelb/unimelb-design-system/doc-site/pages/audio-video-guidelines.slim.md

 hidden: true
 ---

-header
-  h1 Audio & Video guidelines
+.headerless

 section
+  h1.aligned-title Audio & Video guidelines

   h2 Audio

   p All audio is required to provide a text transcript.
 This is to assist screen readers and search engines interpret the content.